thehydroimpulse/nanomsg.rs/README.md

  do not suffer garbage-collection pauses. license: dual MIT / Apache 2.

- You'll want the github MASTER branch of rust to do anything useful and up to date.
+ You'll want the github MASTER branch of rust to do anything useful and up-to-date.
 The project has strong velocity, so it is evolving quickly.
 The rust version used here was:

        rustc 0.8-pre (124eb21 2013-09-06 23:35:57 -0700)